-Euclid-S defines two standard components, size and address.
-"T.size" returns the length in StorageUnits (typically bytes) of the machine representation of the variable or type T. "V.address" returns the unsigned integer machine address of the variable V. (Note: In full Euclid, "V.address" is legal only for variables of type StorageUnit.)
+SE defines two standard components, size and address.
+"T.size" returns the length in StorageUnits (typically bytes) of the machine representation of the variable or type T. "V.address" returns the AddressType machine address of the variable V. The size and address standard components are not allowed for elements of packed arrays and fields of packed records.
+The address standard component is not allowed for variables declared "register".
+(Note: In full Euclid, the address standard component is allowed only for variables of type StorageUnit.)